-The process known as IEHelper or File Sanitizer for HP ProtectTools or Website Log On or iMeshIEHelper Module or BearShareIEHelper Module or IEQuickFill Module or TrueSuite Website Log On
+The process known as IEHelper or File Sanitizer for HP ProtectTools or Website Log On or iMeshIEHelper Module or BearShareIEHelper Module or TrueSuite Website Log On

-by Discordia, LTD (www.bandoo.com) or MusicLab (www.musiclab.com) or iMesh (www.imesh.com) or Bandoo Media, inc (www.bandoo.com) or Hewlett-Packard (www.hp.com) or HP (www.hp.com) or Bandoo Media (www.bandoo.com) or Musiclab (www.musiclab.com).
+by Discordia, LTD (www.bandoo.com) or MusicLab (www.musiclab.com) or Hewlett-Packard (www.hp.com) or iMesh (www.imesh.com) or HP (www.hp.com) or Bandoo Media, inc (www.bandoo.com) or Bandoo Media (www.bandoo.com) or AuthenTec (www.authentec.com) or Musiclab (www.musiclab.com).

-Description: The file IEBHO.dll is located in a subfolder of "C:\Program Files".
+Description: IEBHO.dll is not essential for Windows and will often cause problems.
+The IEBHO.dll file is located in a subfolder of "C:\Program Files".

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are FCAFFC14-BD46-408A-9842-CDBE1C6D37FF or 6EF05952-B48D-4944-AA91-57A6A1A48EF8 or 14 more variants.
+IDs used by this BHO include D032570A-5F63-4812-A094-87D007C23012 or 21BC9DFA-3E14-4753-9CBD-16A009AE1144 or 12 more variants.
 The program is not visible.
-The IEBHO.dll file is able to change the behavior or monitor Internet Explorer.
+The IEBHO.dll file is able to change the behavior of, or monitor Internet Explorer.
 IEBHO.dll is not a Windows core file.
 The service has no detailed description.
 It is digitally signed.
-IEBHO.dll is able to record inputs.
-Therefore the technical security rating is 58% dangerous, however also read the users reviews.
+IEBHO.dll is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 55% dangerous, however you should also read the user reviews.

 Recommended: Identify IEBHO.dll related errors

-If IEBHO.dll is located in the folder C:\Windows\System32, the security rating is 91% dangerous.
-The file size is 70,401 bytes (9% of all occurrences), 189,440 bytes and 23 more variants.
+If IEBHO.dll is located in the C:\Windows\System32 folder, the security rating is 92% dangerous.
+The file size is 189,440 bytes (10% of all occurrences), 156,672 bytes and 21 more variants.
 The application has no file description.
 The file is an unknown file in the Windows folder.
 The program is not visible.
-IEBHO.dll is able to monitor Internet browsers.
+IEBHO.dll is able to monitor web browsers.
 There is no detailed description of this service.
 It is not a Windows core file.

-If IEBHO.dll is located in the folder C:\Windows, the security rating is 92% dangerous.
-The file size is 281,088 bytes (44% of all occurrences), 216,576 bytes, 217,600 bytes, 216,064 bytes or 281,600 bytes.
+If IEBHO.dll is located in the C:\Windows folder, the security rating is 92% dangerous.
+The file size is 216,576 bytes (37% of all occurrences), 217,600 bytes or 216,064 bytes.
 The program has no file description.
 The program is not visible.
 The IEBHO.dll file is an unknown file in the Windows folder.
-The IEBHO.dll file is able to monitor Internet browsers.
+The IEBHO.dll file is able to monitor web browsers.
 The service has no detailed description.
 IEBHO.dll is not a Windows core file.
-IEBHO.dll seems to be a compressed file.
+IEBHO.dll appears to be a compressed file.

 Important: Some malware also uses the file name IEBHO.dll, for example Trojan:W32/BHO.EVV or Trojan.Win32.BHO.ufd (detected by F-Secure), and TROJ_FAKEALE.K (detected by TrendMicro).
 Therefore, you should check the IEBHO.dll process on your PC to see if it is a threat.
 If IEHelper has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾